Jarichi/Mysteries-of-Rankhra/Prophecy of the Broken Flow.md

-"When the threads of magic grow thin,
+When the threads of magic grow thin,
 And whispers rise on winds of change,
 An unknown hand, with shadowed grin,
 Seeks to bind the Flow and rearrange.

 In the midst of brass and steam,